roniemartinez/dude/docs/advanced/10_parsel.md

 # Parsel Scraper

-Option to use [Parsel](https://github.com/scrapy/parsel) as parser instead of Playwright has been added in [Release 0.5.0](https://github.com/roniemartinez/dude/releases/tag/0.5.0).
+Option to use [Parsel](https://github.com/scrapy/parsel) as parser backend instead of Playwright has been added in [Release 0.5.0](https://github.com/roniemartinez/dude/releases/tag/0.5.0).
 Parsel is an optional dependency and can only be installed via `pip` using the command below.

 === "Terminal"